Privacy policy

 7.1

-We may share your Personal Data within the British Business Bank and its subsidiaries for the purposes described above.
+We rely on the British Business Bank plc to fulfil some of our core activities, so Personal Data is shared within BBB and its subsidiaries for the purposes described above.

 7.2

-We may share your Personal Data with Government departments, public-sector bodies and other associated Partner organisations for the purpose of scheme administration, market analysis, research and data analysis and analytics, for example including, but not limited to: HMRC, BEIS, Cabinet Office, HM Treasury, UK Finance, Financial Conduct Authority, Prudential Regulation Authority, NATIS, National Crime Agency, Bank of England, Office of National Statistics.
+We may share your Personal Data with Government departments, public-sector bodies, and other associated Partner organisations for the purpose of scheme administration, market analysis, research and data analysis and analytics, for example including, but not limited to: HMRC, DBAT, Cabinet Office, HM Treasury, UK Finance, Financial Conduct Authority, Prudential Regulation Authority, NATIS, National Crime Agency, Bank of England, Office of National Statistics.

 7.3